martiansideofthemoon/martiansideofthemoon.github.io/_posts/2016-05-14-gsoc-week-two-saphira-awakens.markdown

 ## Pulse Actions

 Yes!
 We have finally merged the [Pull Request](https://github.com/mozilla/pulse_actions/pull/73) which now schedules two Talos jobs for completed PGO builds in mozilla-inbound and fx-team.
-I got to learn a bit a [Heroku](https://dashboard.heroku.com/apps) and PaperTrail, so it was a great week in this repsect.
+I got to learn a bit of [Heroku](https://dashboard.heroku.com/apps) and PaperTrail, so it was a great week in this repsect.
 Here is a screenshot from Treeherder showing what I achieved :-

 ![talos]({{ site.url }}/assets/talos.png)